Tinhin38/DemoPortfolioApp/README.md

-# Jonh Jack - Personal Portfolio
+# Jonh Jackson - Personal Portfolio

 Welcome to John Jack's Personal Portfolio, a simple Single Page Application (SPA) that showcases John Jack's web development skills and provides an interactive platform to learn about various web development components.
 This project serves as an excellent learning resource for beginners and enthusiasts interested in web development.